S.Korea finds no link between flu shot, boy's death as toll rises | Health

 Prime Minister Chung Sye-kyun expressed condolences to the families of the deceased, calling for a thorough investigation to verify the exact cause of deaths.
 "So far experts said there was low possibility that the shots and deaths were related but many citizens remain anxious," he told a meeting.

-At least 22 of the 25 confirmed cases including the boy received a free flu shot the government has allotted for about 19 million teenagers and senior citizens, and seven of the nine people investigated had underlying conditions, the KDCA said.
-The agency has not yet provided details about seven new reported cases.
+At least 22 of the 25 confirmed cases, including the boy, received a free flu shot the government has allotted for about 19 million teenagers and senior citizens, while the other three paid for it.
+Seven of the nine people investigated had underlying conditions, the KDCA said.
+The agency has not yet provided details about the 11 deaths reported overnight.

+The rising death toll has fuelled debate about whether the programme should be suspended.
+The country's largest grouping of doctors called for a halt until the safety of the vaccines is confirmed, while a major vaccine society said inoculation should continue as no relation to the deaths have been found.
+ADVISED AGAINST SHOTS